Pra Somdej Wat Bang Khun Prohm

 The Pra Somdej Bang Khun Prohm (Wat Mai Amataros) amulet.

+The above examples Of a Pra Somdej Bang Khun Prohm Pim Sen Dai (Kru Chedi Yai), are recommendable objects for reference study and comparison of the Muan Sarn content and Surface features.
 The clay has condensed and hardened and become shiny like a domino, from passage of time and atmospheric changes.
 This results in a very smooth surface, which reveals the various characteristics, tonal qualities and markings as well as particles of Muan Sarn present which are in extreme visible evidence.

-Ru Khem are visible in the rear faces of Pra Somdej Wat Bang Khun Prohm, as well as ‘Sanim Grapong’ – the red rust particles.
+Roo Khem (needle holes) are visible in the rear faces of Pra Somdej Wat Bang Khun Prohm, as well as ‘Sanim Grapong’ – the red rust particles.
 The hardness of the amulet to the touch reveals its age.
 The downward curving lines of the lower double ‘Thaan Saem’ (split Dais model) are a perfect example of the features sought after in a reference model.
 The cracks are like deep crevices, showing the shrinkage factor of drying over long time periods.
 “Phiw Jantr’ – Moon surface.

 Not all of the Pra Somdej Bang Khun Prohm were placed in the Kru, it took many years to create and press them and many would be in a receptacle in the Kuti and would be handed out by him during the time he created and empowered them.
 This explains the absence of Kraap Kru, as well as being purely logical and the most probable chain of events to have occurred.
 The Thaan Saem is one of the 5 Pim Song of Pra Somdej, which exist in both the Kru Wat Rakang and Kru Bang Khun Prohm amulets.
 Pra Somdej Wat Rakang have Five major category of Pim Song, whereas the Pra Somdej has four more Pim Song, making it nine major Pim in all.